A botany graduate, Nithya Venkat enjoys writing about plants that help sustain life on planet Earth.

 - the absence of leaves

-Succulent plants are toxic or have spines to protect themselves from the thirsty animals in search of water.
+Succulent plants are toxic or have spines to protect themselves from thirsty animals searching for water.

 Adaptations of Phreatophytes

 Phreatophytes are desert plants that depend solely on underground water.
-These plants have a network of long roots that reach deep down to the water table from which the plants absorb water for their existence.
+These plants have a network of long roots that reach deep down to the water table from which they absorb water for their existence.

-The roots of the Mesquite has been measured up to a length of 80 meters and is considered to be the longest among desert plants.
+The roots of the Mesquite have been measured up to a length of 80 meters and are considered to be the longest among desert plants.

 Adaptations of Desert Perennials

 Desert perennials are plants that survive by becoming dormant during drought conditions and start growing when water becomes available for plant growth.
-For example, the Ocotillo plant is a desert perennial that becomes dormant during drought conditions.
+For example, the Ocotillo plant is a desert perennial that becomes dormant during a drought.

-After a rainfall, the Ocotillo absorbs the available water, and sprouts leaves to start the process of photosynthesis and then flowers within a few weeks.
+After a rainfall, the Ocotillo absorbs the available water, sprouts, and leaves to start photosynthesis and then flower within a few weeks.